 - Be a citizen of a Chevening-eligible country or territory.

 - Return to your country of citizenship for a minimum of two years after your award has ended.

-- Apply to three different eligible UK university courses and have received an unconditional offer from one of these choices by 16 July 2020.
+- Apply to three different eligible UK university courses and have received an unconditional offer from one of these choices by the deadline listed on the application timeline.

 You are not eligible for a Chevening Scholarship if you:

 - Hold British or dual British citizenship (unless you are a citizen of a British Overseas Territory or hold BN(O) and are applying from Hong Kong).

 - Hold refugee status in a non-Chevening eligible country.
 Applicants who are citizens of a Chevening-eligible country and who hold refugee status in a Chevening-eligible country are eligible for a scholarship.